 On tap at Cloverleaf, hybridized weizenbock/ brown ale (8% ABV) lets subtle floury carob pod influence get aged on Madagascar vanilla beans above mildly creamed caramel malting.
 Bittersweet chocolate-vanilla conflux stays moderate as distant Bailey’s Irish Cream Coffee, Irish whiskey, cacao nibs, earthen truffle and plummy raisin illusions dry out at the chalky mocha finish.

-On tap at Growler & Gill, ‘lupulin-loaded’ coconut-centric IPA lets brisk orange-peeled mango, pineapple and grapefruit tang override dehydrated coconut water adjunct above barley-flaked oats dryness.
-Toasted coconut midst loses potency and weird cologne waft appears while citric bittering ascends.
+On tap at Growler & Gill, sharp ‘lupulin-loaded’ coconut-centric IPA lets brisk orange-peeled mango, pineapple, grapefruit and peach tang override dehydrated coconut water adjunct and parched wood snip above dry barley-flaked oats.
+Toasted coconut midst loses potency and weird floral-cologned waft appears while citric bittering ascends.

 On tap at Growler & Gill, “liquid soundtrack welcoming warmer weather” brewed with kiwi juice and hibiscus flowers retains floral gooseberry-perfumed citrus spritz, subtle perfumed hop prickle and mildly acidic brininess.
 Dainty kiwi-juiced lemon, grapefruit, mango and pineapple tropicalia softly settles on the tongue above tranquil crystal malting.